 China's rich rush to shelter US$1t from new taxes

-Other wealthy trust holders include Zhang Shiping, who uses one in the Cayman Islands to hold a majority stake in one of China's biggest aluminum makers, China Hongqiao Group.
+Other wealthy trust holders include Zhang Shiping, who uses one in the Cayman Islands to hold a majority stake in one of China's biggest aluminium makers, China Hongqiao Group.

 Trusts put assets under the ownership of third-party trustees.
 That can sometimes limit an owner's ability to make some decisions, but can also help steer away from taxes as high as 20 per cent on profits of what Chinese authorities consider "controlled foreign corporations".